iwanalabs/econagents/docs/source/Tutorial.rst

         private_information: PDPrivate = Field(default_factory=PDPrivate)
         public_information: PDPublic = Field(default_factory=PDPublic)

-The state is updated automatically through the ``EventField`` system, which maps incoming events from the server to state fields.
+The state gets updated automatically through the ``EventField`` system, which maps incoming events from the server to state fields.
 For example, when a "round-started" event is received, the ``phase`` field in ``PDMeta`` is updated with the current round number.
+The other fields use their name to map to the event keys in the server's events.

 Agent Manager Implementation
 ----------------------------